ElucidataInc/ElMaven/docs/Build.rst

    $ ./run.sh
    $ ./bin/El_Maven_0.x #for example: ./bin/El_Maven_0.2

-El-MAVEN loads with two windows: one for logging the application status and another El-MAVEN application window for data analysis.
+El-MAVEN loads with two windows: one for logging the application status and another for data analysis.

 MacOS
 -----